Nicola Bulley: Police face backlash over missing woman's health details

 Lancashire Police have said their main theory is that she went into the River Wyre during a "10-minute window" between 09:10 GMT and 09:20 that day, though her partner Paul Ansell has said he does not believe she fell into the water.

-Det Supt Rebecca Smith, who is leading the investigation into Ms Bulley's disappearance, told a press conference on Wednesday that she had been categorised as high-risk as soon as she was reported missing "following the information that was provided to the police by her partner and based on a number of specific vulnerabilities that we were made aware of".
+Det Supt Rebecca Smith, who is leading the investigation, told the press conference on Wednesday that Ms Bulley had been categorised as high-risk as soon as she was reported missing "following the information that was provided to the police by her partner and based on a number of specific vulnerabilities that we were made aware of".

 The force later issued an update, stating that it "just wanted to expand on that a little".